-In our Pamoja!
-Facebook group we been having an interesting discussion about goals and actually reaching them.
+In our Pamoja! group coaching Facebook group we been having an interesting discussion about goals and actually reaching them.
 For the most part we're talking about healthy lifestyle changes but it could easily apply to any goals you have.
 If you are anything like us, you've probably found that having a big idea is not always enough to make it actually happen.
 You want to change how you eat.
 You know you need to because of your health.
 You want to be at your best and be able to do all the things you want to do in your life.
 And then things happen.
 You're stressed out.
 You're busy and you don't have time.
 Your life situation changes, you get a divorce, you're traveling, you have a job change or you're unemployed and your best intentions are pushed to the wayside.
 You're back to the same old bad habits.

 Does any of this sound familiar to you?
 I bet it does.
 So in Pamoja! we're talking about how we can do things differently.

 I'm always reading and researching for new ideas that can help you create the healthy and amazing life you desire and deserve to have.
 One of the most interesting questions that I found is:

 Who do I need to BE to reach my goals?
 Who do I need to be?!

 I've never though of it that way before.
 Not what do I need to do (yet) but WHO do I need to BE?